City of Taylor Tax Department – Frequently Asked Questions

 |Garbage and Disposal Tax||4.0922|

-Why are there 3 new line items included on the Summer tax bill?
+Why are were new line items included on the Summer tax bill?
 “Garbage and Disposal Tax”, “Police and Fire Pension” and “Taylor Building Authority”?
 These are not new taxes.
 In previous years, the “Garbage and Disposal”, the “Police and Fire Pension” and the “Taylor Building Authority” taxes were included in the “City of Taylor” tax line.
 These tax levies are restricted for a particular function and for better transparency, were separated on the tax bill.
-You should notice a decrease in the “City of Taylor” tax line between 2013 and 2014 tax years due to this separation.

 What happens if I don’t pay my tax bill on time?
 Penalties and interest are added onto the tax bills if not paid when due.
 Taxes are considered delinquent if not paid by the last day of February.
 The delinquent tax roll is returned to the Wayne County Treasurer for collection on March 1, and delinquent real property tax bills can only be paid to the Wayne County Treasurer.
 Note that after real property taxes go delinquent March 1st, the tax bill information on the City's website is "frozen" and no longer updated.
 Information regarding amounts due would be on the Wayne County Treasurer's website.
 If the tax bill goes unpaid for two years the property is subject to foreclosure for taxes, which no one wants to see happen.
 Additional information is available at www.treasurer.waynecounty.com.
 Unpaid personal property tax bills continue to be collected by the City Treasurer, with interest added the 1st of each month.